 Welcome to the third episode of the Fantastic 12 of 2012: Behind the Scenes Blog Series, where we’re providing a unique look into some interesting stories and perspectives from members of the SQL Server Engineering Team as they developed SQL Server 2012.
-If you missed the previous episodes, be sure check out Episode 1 and Episode 2 and download The Fantastic 12 of SQL Server 2012 (PDF) to follow along with the episodes in the 12-part series.
+If you missed the previous episodes, be sure check out Episode 1 and Episode 2.

 In this week’s episode covering Organizational Security and Compliance, the ever-famous Il-Sung Lee, Senior Program Manager, talks about some of the new functionality in SQL Server 2012 and the history behind User-Defined Server Roles and how it became the first feature included in SQL Server 2012.
 He also talks about a unique tester he worked with and how the team would play practical jokes on him.
 We can only assume the tester wasn’t pleased!

 Help enable security and compliance with built-in security and it controls

 - Encryption: Protect data with built-in encryption capabilities that help protect confidential information including Transparent Data Encryption that adds advanced protection without requiring changes to the application.

 - Certifications: Maintain confidence with third-party verifications; release over release, SQL Server pursues and achieves globally recognized Common Criteria Certifications.